CALL FOR PAPERS

 - Asymmetric information and trust-building

-- Effects of digital labour platforms on innovation and entrepreneurship
+- Effects of digital labor platforms on innovation and entrepreneurship

 - The role of new technologies, such as blockchain, for the emergence of new forms of platform organizations